hamcrest/PyHamcrest/README.rst

 * Decorator

-  * ``calling`` - wrap a callable in a deffered object, for subsequent matching on calling behaviour
+  * ``calling`` - wrap a callable in a deferred object, for subsequent matching on calling behaviour
   * ``raises`` - Ensure that a deferred callable raises as expected
   * ``described_as`` - give the matcher a custom failure description
   * ``is_`` - decorator to improve readability - see `Syntactic sugar` below